modular/modular/LLCL/docs/AsyncValue.md

 cannot transition an `AsyncValue` back out of a ready state.

-**"Unconstructed":** An `AsyncValue` in unconstructed state is obtained from the `AsyncValue::createUnconstructed<T>` or `AsyncValueRef<T>::createUnconstructed` static method.
+**"Unconstructed":** An `AsyncValue` in unconstructed state is obtained from the `AsyncValue::allocate<T>` or `AsyncValueRef<T>::allocate` static method.
 In this state, any `andThen` requests are queued up until the value transitions into a ready state.

 **"Constructed":** An `AsyncValue` in constructed state is obtained from `AsyncValue::createConstructed<T>` or `AsyncValueRef<T>::createConstructed`